KORINZ/nhk-news-scraper-gui/README.md

 - `ipadic`
 - `deepl`

-Note: Currently, `fugashi` will not work on Python downloaded from Microsoft Store.
-You will need to install Python from the official website if you wan to use sentiment analysis.
+Note: currently, `fugashi` will not work on Python downloaded from Microsoft Store.
+You will need to install Python from the official website if you want to use sentiment analysis.

 ## Installation